jsanon01/cryptocurrency/log.md

 ### 5) -------- Why Disadvantages Can Create Big Opportunities ---------

 - Massaru Ibuka, co-founder of SONY and inventor of Walkman, noticed that existing 5 Lbs portable player (TC-D5) was not appropriate not only in every day use but also in airplane while listening to Opera.
+As a result, SONY invents walkman.

-- You can invest in a cryptocurrency solving problems Bitcoin has.
+- You can invest in a cryptocurrency solving problems that Bitcoin has.

 - Litecoins transactions are processed in 3 minutes (similar to Bitcoin)